Tsumida/hotstuff-consensus/README.md

 # hotstuff-consensus
-## Note
+## Intro
+hotstuff-consensus is a Rust implementation of https://dl.acm.org/doi/10.1145/3293611.3331591.
-hotstuff-consensus is under development.
+This project is under development.
 Since it's buggy, more tests and refactoring are needed.

 ## Arch
 ![arch](https://github.com/Tsumida/hotstuff-consensus/blob/dev/design/arch.png)